How does the solar capacity waitlist work?

 Current Solar Capacity Waitlist

 This is the current solar capacity waitlist for the feeders with interconnection restrictions.
-It was updated as of 10/31/24.
+It is updated at the end of every month.
 Please reach out to renewables@lpea.coop with any questions.